bobjac/food-safety-sample/README.md

 ````
 # Azure Blockchain Service

 All Quorum smart contracts will be deployed to Azure Blockchain Service.
+The smart contracts will store a history of the temperature and humidity snapshots from all counterparties, and will use the Azure Blockchain Service Data Manager Gateway to send violation notifications to Event Grid.
+Subscribers will be able to take appropriate action at the time of violation and all violations will be logged to the ledger for audit purposes.

+# Microservices